1. What is the PA Youth Vote Mock Election?

 Students vote on real candidates and real ballot measures in the Mock Election.
 In 2023, that will include local and statewide judicial races, plus municipal races for offices like mayor, city council, and school board director.
 We also provide an alternative ballot where students can vote on customizable questions that matter to your students.

 4. How do students cast their votes?

 Students will vote on paper or online ballots.
 Teachers can print the paper ballots or use the online ballot template that we'll provide once you register.
 Classrooms may modify parts of their ballot to add local races and custom ballot questions.
 Once students cast their ballots, teachers will upload the raw vote totals to the Google Form that we'll provide for reporting results.
-To be counted, all vote totals must be reported to this form by 4pm on Tues, May 9th.
+To be counted, please try to report vote totals to the form provided in the instructions you receive upon sign-up by 4pm on Tues, Oct.
+31st.

 5. Do students need to pre-register?